Alabama Layoffs — January 2001

 | Pacificorp Syn Fuel | Quinton | 64 | Closure |

-The biggest impact was at Thermo King at its Montgomery facility, reporting 200 affected workers.
+The most significant filing came from Thermo King at its Montgomery facility, reporting 200 affected workers.
 Golden Rod Broilers followed with 179 workers.

 Trend & Outlook